 How do I book you as my doula?

 Please contact me to let me know your estimated due date, where you plan to deliver, and where you live.
 I will let you know my availability, as well as my current rate.
 If I'm available and that sounds good to you, we'll set up a time for a free consultation.
 I'll come to you or we can meet somewhere convenient.
 Once you decide you want to work with me, I'll send you a link to the agreement on my website and you'll pay 1/2 of my fee to reserve your spot in my calendar.
-The 2nd half of the fee can be paid at your 2nd prenatal session or your postpartum session.
-After we meet for the consultation, I will hold your spot for 24 hours and then may book more prospective client meetings.
+The 2nd half of the fee should be paid by week 37.
+After we meet for the consultation, ideally you can take your time to decide.
+I do highly recommend that you meet with outer doulas!
+If I am close to booking up for your birth month, I will give you a heads up.
 Once you book me, I will reserve your spot in my calendar to be on call for you from week 37 until your baby is born.
 In the rare event that you go into labor before 37 weeks, I will make every effort to be there.